leanprover-community/blog/posts/fantastic-simprocs.md

 ### Many more applications!

-At the end of this blog post, we will see how to build step by step a simproc for computing a variant of `List.range` when the parameter is a natural number literal.
+In the second blog post, we will see how to build step by step a simproc for computing a variant of `List.range` when the parameter is a numeral.

 ## A few caveats